Patients love options, digital options, that is.

 This growing trend shows that patients are more willing to pay if they receive digestible, actionable payment options.

-4. Go digital, digital, digital (aka self-service)
+Digital, digital, digital (aka self-service) – make everything accessible.

 Driven by expectations and shifting regulations prioritizing patient experience, innovative health systems are rapidly moving to digital-first, patient-centric experience defined by self-service.